-In the margin I will add that if I went in another way, seeing NOR and NAND (and their parallel non-propositional relations) as primitives and defined identity and negation with them, it would cause a strange entanglement: As we know from the truth tables, both NOR alone and NAND alone might serve as primitives by which all the other connectives can be constructed.
+As an aside I will add that if I went in another way, seeing NOR and NAND (and their parallel non-propositional relations) as primitives and defining identity and negation through them, it would cause a strange entanglement: as we know from the truth tables, both NOR alone and NAND alone might serve as primitives by which all other connectives can be constructed.
 Hence, a logical approach that would prefer to lean on formal analysis rather than natural intuition would face the strange condition in which the logician might build his foundations out of two alternative concepts, and therefore build two alternative metaphysics of the same validity.
-This strangeness ought not to justify the rejection of such a line, and a "metaphysic of relativity" should not be excluded on the threshold, even if it does not fit the spirit of traditional metaphysics.
+This strangeness ought not to justify the rejection of such a line, and a ‟metaphysic of relativity” should not be excluded on the threshold, even if it does not fit the spirit of traditional metaphysics.
 However, as I noted, it is not this consideration that led me to favour natural intuition over formal analysis in this matter, but rather the metaphysical consideration regarding the primacy of the concepts of identity and negation over any possibility of having a relation to anything at all.
 Thanks to this consideration I am exempted from the need to entertain such an unusual line of thought.

-For the very same reason we cannot reduce the concept of identity to "double nonidentity."
+For the very same reason we cannot reduce the concept of identity to ‟double nonidentity.”
 From the formal logical perspective we could take the concept NID as a primitive and define ID with it: xID;y def xNID;y.
 Yet here, too, the metaphysical consideration must precede the formal one.
-Before anything else that we can say about an object it has to have an identity, and therefore it is the concept of identity that has to be taken as a primitive.
+Before we can say anything else about an object it has to have an identity, and therefore it is the concept of identity that has to be taken as a primitive.

-Having clarified all that, we can now turn to another issue and state the axiom of relation:
+Having clarified that, we can now turn to another issue and state the axiom of relation:

 x,yZ xZ;y

-In other words: Between any two objects there is some relation.
+In other words: between any two objects there is some relation.
 Note, that this is true even when x and y are not different (nonidentical) objects, since in that case there is at least one known relation between them – that of identity.

 This axiom might be phrased this way, too: